RajdeepKonwar/MeshGen/README.md

 # MeshGen
 Generates Eureka format mesh file using [Gmsh](http://gmsh.info/) as meshing-tool.
-Gmsh is distributed under the terms of the GNU General Public License (GPL) which means that everyone is free to use Gmsh and to redistribute it on a free basis.
+Gmsh is distributed under the terms of the GNU General Public License (GPL) which means that everyone is free to use Gmsh and to redistribute it on a free basis. `MeshGen` bundles `Gmsh version 3.0.6` which is the latest version as of August 2018.
+It is recommended to have recent gnu modules loaded (at least gnu/4.8.5) along with OpenGL/Mesa libraries for Gmsh to run properly.

 ## Compilation instructions
 ```sh